Skip to main content

 • “The end game is still bad for replayability.”

-• “Hopefully the game will become more playable and not just a slow, boring walking, gathering, sandbox building sim gameplay with the worst combat ever.”
+• “Hopefully the game will become more playable and an actual game, not a slow, boring walking, gathering, sandbox building sim gameplay with the worst combat ever (it's like playing blind with a headstick).”

 • character development